RSCC Policies & Guidelines

 - The agenda format for weekly President’s Cabinet meetings presided over by the college president includes a standing discussion item related to SACSCOC issues and to serve as a monitoring device to evaluate all other discussion items for possible applications to SACSCOC requirements.

 - The President’s Cabinet will conduct a quarterly audit of planned institutional actions in the areas of academic programming and delivery, off-site expansion, and all other areas falling within the governance of Principle 14.2.
 All Vice Presidents are responsible for working with their respective divisions and departments to provide information for these audits.
-The Substantive Change Checklist, accessible on the Institutional Effectiveness, Planning, and Research website, is provided to assist faculty and staff with these audits and any other inquiries regarding substantive change.
+The Substantive Change Audit Checklist form, accessible on the Institutional Effectiveness, Planning, and Research website, is provided to assist faculty and staff with these audits and any other inquiries regarding substantive change.

 - Failure to comply with the SACSCOC substantive change policy and procedures subjects the College to serious consequences, including the possible loss of Title IV funding or the necessity to reimburse the U.S. Department of Education for money received for programs related to unreported substantive change.
 Additionally, the College may be referred to the SACSCOC Board of Trustees for the imposition of a sanction or, in the most serious case, removal from membership.